Lower Limb Reconstruction & Oncology

 Vancouver – Vancouver General Hospital

 Dr. Masri joined the Department of Orthopaedics at UBC as a Clinical Instructor and as a hip and knee reconstruction surgeon at VGH as well as a musculoskeletal oncologist at both Vancouver General Hospital (VGH) and the BC Cancer Agency.
 He then progressed through the ranks and became Head of the Division of Reconstructive Orthopaedics at VGH and UBC Hospitals, and Head of the Division of Lower Limb Reconstruction and Oncology at UBC.
 His current academic rank is that of Professor at UBC.
-He is the Head of the Department of Orthopaedics at the University of British Columbia and VGH and UBC Hospitals, having served since April 1, 2007, and would expect to complete his term by the end of 2020.
+He was the Head of the Department of Orthopaedics at the University of British Columbia and VGH and UBC Hospitals, having served since April 1, 2007, and completed his term at the end of 2020.